ansible-collections/community.general/docs/docsite/rst/guide_scaleway.rst

 =================================

 Now that we have an SSH key configured, the next step is to spin up a server!
-:ref:`scaleway_compute_module` is a module that can create, update and delete Scaleway compute instances:
+:ansplugin:`community.general.scaleway_compute#module` is a module that can create, update and delete Scaleway compute instances:

 .. code-block:: yaml+jinja